orlowdev/or-release/README.md

 #### Dry Run

 Execute the command but skip publishing the release.
 May be useful for debugging or just to check what version your application is going to have next.

+#### Show Changelog

+Provide this option to include changelog in the console output.
+It is disabled by default as it may take quite a lot of space.
+This option can be helpful when setting up conventions, checking for commit message misspeling or commit type errors, or just to be able to say what you did yesterday during the daily scrum.

 #### Conventions